pcabrales/prototwin-pet/README.md

 - utils.py: Various utility functions and helpers for the deep learning training and testing, including custom transforms, dataset classes and plotting functions.

 ## Data 📊
-- Folder containing the datasets with the PET (/activity) and dose (/dose) 3D images for the training and testing of the deep learning model, as well as the json file with the ground truth position displacements (deviations.json), the CT (CT.npy), and the sensitivity for the PET reconstruction (sensitivity.npy).
+- Folder containing the datasets with the PET (/activity) and dose (/dose) 3D images for the training and testing of the deep learning model, as well as the json file with the ground truth position displacements (deviations.json), the CT (CT.npy), the sensitivity for the PET reconstruction (sensitivity.npy) and the HU to material conversion (ipot-hu2materials.txt) for the FRED simulation.
 The dataset is not included in the repository due to size.

 ## Dataset Generation 🛠️
 - generate_dataset.py: Script to generate the dataset for the deep learning model
 - config-generate-dataset: Contains`.py` config files with the initialization parameters for each patient's dataset generation
-- timings: Folder containing the timings for each part of the dataset generation
-- ipot-hu2materials.txt: File with the HU to material conversion for the FRED simulation. *ipot* stands for ionization potential of the material
+- timings: Folder containing the timings for each part of the dataset generation*ipot* stands for ionization potential of the material
 - original-fred.inp: Original FRED input file to be modified for the simulation
 - utils.py, utils_parallelproj.py: Utility functions for the dataset generation
 - pet-simulation-reconstruction: